mmistakes/minimal-mistakes/_pages/quotes.md

 ## Diversity

 > We know from our own society that humans are diverse: people come in all shapes and sizes, individuals can have all sorts of traits and interests and gender manifests in multiple ways.
-Yet we look to historical and archaeological records to do something magical: we expect them to show worlds in which every single person followed strictly defined social patterns and never deviated from them.
+Yet we look to historical and archaeological records to do something magical: we expect them to show worlds in which every single person followed strictly defined social patterns and never deviated from them.<br>
 -- A Saini, "The Patriarchs"

-> Once people were seen as socially distinct, they could be imagined as essentially different.
+> Once people were seen as socially distinct, they could be imagined as essentially different.<br>
 -- A Saini, "The Patriarchs"